ghilesZ/Testify/README.md

 library do the tests.
 Other examples are available in the examples directory.

+### Why a PPX for test generations?
+- because no one likes writting tests.
+- because of the 0 runtime overhead, as the *real* program and the tested one can be compiled separately.

 ## How is it done?
 Testify features an automatic derivation of QCheck’s generators for [most](#derivation) basic types and uses those to randomly generates